 Adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus (DM).

 Adults: Usual: 2mg/dose SQ once every 7 days, at any time of day.
 Changing Weekly Dosing Schedule: May change the day of weekly administration if necessary as long as the last dose was given ≥3 days before.
-Changing from Byetta to Bydureon: Prior treatment with Byetta is not required when initiating therapy.
-If start therapy in a patient already taking Byetta, d/c Byetta.
+Changing from Byetta to Bydureon: D/C Byetta.
+Prior treatment with Byetta is not required when initiating therapy.

 Inj, Extended-Release: 2mg